tetra-code/cse_y2_notes/Q1/BDP/week6.md

 rdd.map(x => x.toString) //returns an RDD[String]
 ```

-Two types of oeprations in RDD:
+Two types of operations in RDD:
 - **Transformation**: Applying a function that returns a new RDD.
 They are lazy.
 - **Action**: Request the computation of a result.
 They are eager.